BaranziniLab/SPOKEsig-Workshop/README.md

 Follow the steps described below to follow the workshop

-## Step 0: Check if python is installed in your local machine
+## Step 0: Check if python is installed into your local machine

-Some modules used in this workshop insist to use Python 3.6.x version.
-Hence, first make sure you have installed Python3.6.x into your local machine.
+Let us first make sure you have installed Python3 into your local machine.
 For that:

 1. Open terminal (for Linux/MacOS) or Open Command Prompt (for Windows)

-2. Type the following:
+2. Copy-paste the following

+(Note: you can copy the following by clicking an icon that pops up at the right end of the line):